- 6 p.m.

 Reaching sustainability and resilience goals requires measurable reductions in the City’s contribution to greenhouse gases and an increase in its ability to withstand the impact of extreme weather events.
 However, there are many paths to achieve these measurable goals.

 A Sustainability Survey is available in the June/July issue of the Carbondale Communique.
-It can also be accessed on the Sustainability Commission’s web page.
+It can also be accessed here.
 Completed surveys can be dropped off at City Hall or sent by email to firstname.lastname@example.org.
 The deadline to submit ideas is Friday, August 16.

 The Sustainability Commission will begin a community conversation in early fall to discuss the creation of Carbondale’s Sustainability Action Plan in more detail.